 Climbing up to the castle of Eger

 So one afternoon we climbed the hill to the castle looming above the town.
-At the iron gates, we were met by knights in heavy medieval dress.
+At the iron gates, knights in heavy medieval dress greeted us.
 They taught us how to spar with swords and to shoot using real gunpowder.

 My most memorable experience, however, involved a walk with kerosene torches in the darkness.
 We entered the ancient tunnels under the castle in pitch darkness.
-This was just like how the people of Eger had done over 500 years ago to outwit and elude the invaders.
+This was just like how the people of Eger over 500 years ago outwitted and eluded the invaders.
 This was literally a journey back in time.

 Read more about traveling in Hungary in Travelife Magazine.